CuteThalia/Flare-Collection/src/quest-system/README.md

 - `getSingleQuest(title, eventId)`: Returns an object of the quest you were looking for, assuming the title matches and the event id also matches.
 This will only search through a list of single quests and not quest chains.
 - `getAllQuests(eventId)`: Returns all quest objects that match this event id.
 This can be either an array or a single object.
 - `getQuestChainQuest(title, questChainId, eventId)`: Returns a single quest from a quest chain with an ID of x and an event id of y.
+- `getQuestChain(questChainId, eventId)`: Returns either a quest chain object or false if we cannot find one that matches both the id of the quest chain object and the event id.